Skip to content

 1. Initial direction: Forward or backward through hue spectrum

-3. Saturation: Random value between saturation_min and saturation_max
+2. Saturation: Random value between saturation_min and saturation_max (spread mode only; synchronized mode uses midpoint)

 Hue Calculation